 To improve the quality of service delivery in remote areas, Indonesia needs to upgrade teacher qualifications and skills and improve its teacher performance management and accountability system.
 In the short run, capacity development trainings should prioritize more teachers in remote areas or require a set percentage of participants from these areas.

 In the long run, qualified teachers – new and those already in the workforce – should be better incentivized to work in remote areas.
 While as a policy, working in remote areas earns teachers more credits towards becoming civil servants, the fact that placement in remote areas tends to be indefinite instead of for a fixed term discourages many teachers.
-Finally, making teacher income contingent upon performance may motivate teachers to perform better.
+Finally, KIAT Guru impact evaluation found that empowering communities to hold teachers accountable and making teacher remote area allowance contingent upon teacher presence improved learning outcomes.

 Fourth, and most disconcertingly, most students tested were performing two grade levels below their current grades.
 Our analysis associates low student learning outcomes with low parental education; less time dedicated to their child’s schooling; and far less engagement with school committees and teachers.